Skip to content

 Is owning cheaper than Podium over 24–36 months?

 For most single-location businesses, yes — and the gap widens every month you stay.
-Podium Pro with AI at a conservative $650/month is about $15,600 over 24 months and $23,400 over 36.
+Using the current public Pro signal of $599/month, Podium is $14,376 over 24 months and $21,564 over 36 before add-ons.
 A hand-built agent at $8k once plus ~$100/month usage is roughly $10,400 over 24 months and $11,600 over 36.

 The subscription line never stops climbing.
 The owned line flattens after the build.
 Somewhere around month 12–14 the two cross, and everything after that is money you keep.
 This is the same logic behind choosing a one-time deployment over monthly SaaS — the break-even is closer than the sticker prices suggest.